-\$M FY16 PRO FORMA RESULT FY15 PRO FORMA RESULT
+\$M FY16 PRO FORMA RESULT 1 FY15 PRO FORMA RESULT 1

-Trading EBITDA 71.9 71.8
+Trading EBITDA 1 71.9 71.8

-Standalone costs yet to be incurred (4.3) (4.3)
+Standalone costs yet to be incurred 2 (4.3) (4.3)

-Trading EBITDA1 after standalone costs 67.6 67.5
+Trading EBITDA 1 after standalone costs 67.6 67.5

 Earnings from divestments (0.4) -

 Pro forma EBITDA 67.2 67.5

 Depreciation and amortisation (23.8) (23.7)

 Pro forma EBIT 43.4 43.9

-Interest expense (4.2) (5.5)
+Interest expense 3 (4.2) (5.5)

 Pro forma NPBT 39.2 38.4

-Tax (11.4) (10.7)
+Tax 4 (11.4) (10.7)

 Pro forma NPAT 27.8 27.5

 Earnings per share (cps) 14.2 14.0

 Final dividend (cps) 6.0

 (1) The NZME Pro forma result comprises Pro forma Earnings Before Interest, Tax, Depreciation and Amortisation (Pro forma EBITDA), Pro forma Earnings Before Interest and Tax (Pro forma EBIT), Pro forma Net Profit Before Tax (Pro forma EBIT) and Pro forma Net Profit After Tax (Pro forma NPAT) which are non-GAAP measures.
 The NZME Pro forma Result for FY 16 shows what NZME would look like if only the continuing operations were included.
 It therefore starts with the Trading Result (explained and reconciled on pages 40 and 41) and is further adjusted to exclude the divestments of Wairarapa Times Age and Whakatane News from the FY16 result, and to include a full year equivalent of additional standalone costs (costs that NZME incurs as a standalone listed entity that it did not have before the demerger).
-The FY15 Pro forma result is per the Explanatory Memorandum for the Demerger of NZME by APN published on 11 May 2016.
-(2) Standalone costs yet to be incurred has been estimated based on the standalone costs disclosed in the Explanatory Memorandum for the Demerger of NZME by APN published on 11 May 2016 and taking into consideration the actual standalone costs incurred during H2.
+The FY15 Pro forma result is per the Explanatory Memorandum for the Demerger of NZME by APN published on 11 May 2016 and taking into consideration the actual standalone costs incurred during H2.
 (3) Net interest expense has been calculated at NZME's current interest rate payable of 3.8% p.a.
 (4) Tax payable has been calculated indicatively utilising NZME's current effective tax rate of 29%.